NikolaYolov/open-decentralised-voting/README.md

 \sum_i \sum_{j \neq i} a_{ji}.
 $$

-# Peer-to-peer network
+#### Peer-to-peer network
 Online users constantly and regularly (every second) broadcast and receive the blockchain, as well as the tinyVotes.
+Depending on the total size of the network, the peers that one communicates with is either everyone, or the users that were online recently.

+#### GUI
+We have built a most beautiful GUI which visualises the live status of the p2p network, through which new users can connect, and some statistics of vote results once polls close.
+We are also working on visualising the blockchain in this.